PeculiarVentures/graphene/README.md

 $ npm install graphene-pk11
 ```

-## Quick start
+## Using the CLI

-Install the executable
+Install the package
 ```
 $ npm install graphene-pk11 --global
 ```